What is Moving Insurance And Why is it Important?

 • Special perils contents coverage—covers items against breakage, except for fragile items.

-• Trip transit insurance—protects against theft, disappearance or fire will in transit or storage.
+• Trip transit insurance—protects against theft, disappearance or fire in transit or storage.

 Are you ready to make your move?
 Local or long-distance, Carey Moving & Storage will handle your move with the ultimate level of care, consideration, and a commitment to excellent customer service.